 Bath

-With its Roman ruins, splendid Georgian architecture, historic abbey, and of course, thermal baths, Bath is an obvious choice for a city break – particularly because it’s compact and easy to explore on foot.
+With its Roman ruins, splendid Georgian architecture, historic abbey, and of course, thermal spas, Bath is an obvious choice for a city break – particularly because it’s compact and easy to explore on foot.

 But, while it might be known for its history, Bath is evolving, and these days it has much more to offer than you might think.